Stage Plays

 Click here to read an excerpt from "Cantorial"

-Cantorial
+Cantorial (Play)

-A year after its initial 1988 run at New York's Jewish Repertory Theatre, Cantorial transferred to off-Broadway's Lamb's Theatre.
-Cantorial is that rare mix of theatrical genres – part comedy, part drama, part supernatural suspense fable, and part musical – as a young man searches for his true identity, after discovering that the small synagogue-turned-condo he and his partner just bought is haunted by the ghost of its former cantorial singer – who will sing only to him.
+Cantorial is that rare mix of theatrical genres – part comedy, part drama, part supernatural suspense fable, and part musical – in which a young man searches for his true identity, after discovering that the small synagogue-turned-condo he and his partner just bought is haunted by the ghost of its former cantorial singer – who will sing only for certain parties...

 “I got the idea many years ago.
 Then one night, about eight years ago, it suddenly dawned on me that if a synagogue is haunted, it should be haunted by a cantor, whose singing could be very exciting in a theater.
 So that made it a play instead of a book.”